paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/research.md

 **Do not use Mr/Mrs/Ms/Miss/Sir/Madam/Mx**.
 Firstly, you're almost certainly emailing someone who holds a PhD.
 Secondly, almost all options (Mr/Mrs/Ms/Miss/Sir/Madam) are inherently gendered, and for women many common options are based on marital status (Mrs/Miss).
 Both of these things are personal and you should not assume them based on perceived gender or age.
 For women in particular, where you are often less well-respected than your male colleagues by default, being referred to as Miss or Mrs can be offensive.
 If someone wants to be referred to using one of the above titles, or by their first name or a nickname, they will ask you to do so.
 When in doubt, use the higher title (e.g. Dr or Prof) and allow the person to correct you if they would prefer something else.

-### Is it better to stay with one group for a long time or to work with multiple groups for short periods?
+### <a name="changing-groups"></a>Is it better to stay with one group for a long time or to work with multiple groups for short periods?

 This is up to you!